The Arbitration Policy and Process

-It is important to point out that the policy applies to all users of the ORTIS MLS® System - not just REALTORS® that belong to your Association.
-So if you are involved in a dispute with any other brokerage that is using the ORTIS MLS® System, then you can submit the dispute to ORTIS for resolution pursuant to this policy.
+It is important to point out that the policy applies to all users of the ITSO MLS® System - not just REALTORS® that belong to your Association.
+So if you are involved in a dispute with any other brokerage that is using the ITSO MLS® System, then you can submit the dispute to ITSO for resolution pursuant to this policy.

 Another important thing to note is that the Arbitration Policy forms a binding arbitration agreement among parties to a dispute.
 Brokerages are required to submit commission disputes to arbitration for resolution pursuant to Article 24 of the REALTOR® Code, which provides as follows:

 In the event of a dispute between REALTORS® associated with different brokerages of the same local Board/Association regarding the Compensation earned or to be earned in connection with a real estate transaction, the dispute shall be submitted for arbitration in accordance with the By-Laws, Rules and Regulations of their local Board/Association.

 This means that you are not permitted to file an action in court regarding a commission dispute unless you and the other party agree not to enter into arbitration and you notify the Professional Standards Manager of that agreement.